heaviss/unused-vue-components/README.md

 # Made of shit, sticks and regexes

-If you import component, use it in `components` but don't use in template, ESLint won't see this.
-That's why this script exists.
+This is a toy script to find components that are imported, used in `components` but aren't used in template.

-It will live until eslint can do it for us.
+Just for fun and learning.

 ## Install
 ```